kormoc/bitrot-scanner/README.md

 This mode will create checksums for any files missing them and validate any checksums that exist.
 Useful if you want to create checksums and validate on the same schedule.

-`bitrot-scanner -progressBar /path/to/directory/1 /path/to/directory/2 ...`
+`bitrot-scanner --progressBar /path/to/directory/1 /path/to/directory/2 ...`

 ## Advanced Mode